CEI-lab/FastRobots-2023/docs/Lab2.md

 * Codebase: Add a brief explanation of your understanding of the codebase and how Bluetooth works between your computer and the Artemis

 2. Lab Tasks: Include a brief explanation on what you did and the results for each of these sections
+* demo.ipynb: Show that you were able to run all the cells before carrying out the lab tasks
 * Send Echo Command
 * Get Time Command
 * Notification Handler